| 开发者 | quentinldd |

 | 版权网址: | 版权信息 |

-/wp-content/plugins/updatronix/ directory or install directly via the WordPress Plugins screen.Logging is on by default when you activate Updatronix.
-To turn it on or off, go to Tools → Updatronix (or Dashboard → Updates log), open the Settings tab, and use the “Enable update logging” option.
-When enabled, every core, plugin, theme, and translation update is recorded with version before/after, trigger type (manual, automatic, or file upload), and technical process messages.
+wp-config.php constants (such as WP_AUTO_UPDATE_CORE) that override your settings, so you can spot configuration conflicts./wp-content/plugins/updatronix/ directory, or install the plugin through the WordPress Plugins screen.Logging starts automatically when you activate the plugin.
+To change this, go to Tools → Updatronix (or Dashboard → Updates log), open the Settings tab, and toggle "Enable update logging."
+When enabled, the plugin records every core, plugin, theme, and translation update with version-before and version-after values, trigger type, and technical process messages.

-Updatronix redirects native WordPress update emails to your chosen address.
-Go to Tools → Updatronix → Settings, enable “Email notifications,” enter one or more recipient addresses (comma-separated), and choose which events trigger an email: core updates, plugin/theme updates, debug (detailed) emails, and recovery mode.
-Only WordPress’s own system emails are redirected; no separate notification system is used.
+Go to Tools → Updatronix → Settings, enable "Email notifications," enter one or more recipient addresses separated by commas, and select which event types trigger an email: core updates, plugin and theme auto-updates, debug emails, and recovery mode.
+Updatronix filters the same emails WordPress sends — it does not create a separate notification system.

-No. Updatronix requires WordPress 6.2 or newer and PHP 8.1 or newer.
-Older versions are not tested or supported.
+Updatronix requires WordPress 6.2 or newer and PHP 8.1 or newer.
+The plugin does not support or test against older versions.

-No. Updatronix is 100% local.
-All logs and settings stay in your site’s own database.
+No. All logs and settings stay in your site's own database.
+Updatronix does not connect to external services.

 Yes.
-Updatronix respects the restrictions and constants set by managed hosts.
-If a setting is locked at the server level, the plugin will detect it and display the current status.
+Updatronix reads the constants and restrictions that managed hosts set.
+If the hosting provider locks a setting at the server level, the plugin detects it and displays the active value.

+Yes.
 Updatronix is multisite-aware and tracks logs on a per-site basis.
-Full network-wide management features are planned for future updates.
+A future release will add network-wide management features.

 ob_start() buffers safely.